Four Reasons Young Adults Don’t Smoke Premium Cigars

 Pinterest

-Go check out the crowd at your local cigar lounge and what immediately jumps out at you?
-Used to be it was old and male.
-As more women have joined the ranks of smokers, now you’d just say it’s old.
-Or put differently, there are very few patrons under the age of 35 at the cigar lounge.
-Why do few young people smoke premium cigars?
-We’ll suggest four — two legitimate and two not so legit but oft cited – reasons young adults don’t smoke premium cigars.
+Go check out the crowd at your local cigar lounge, and what immediately jumps out at you?
+It used to be old and male.
+As more women have joined the ranks of smokers, you’d say it’s old.
+And if you’re wondering why so many young adults don’t smoke premium cigars, the answer isn’t as simple as you might think.
+Put differently, there are very few patrons under the age of 35 at the cigar lounge.
+So, why do few young people smoke premium cigars?
+We’ll suggest four reasons — two legitimate and two not-so-legit but oft–cited — why young adults don’t smoke premium cigars.

 Premium Cigars are Too Expensive for Young Adults

-“Cigars are just too expensive for young people!” rolls easily off the tongue and is often cited as a reason you don’t see more young adults smoking premium cigars but it really is not a legitimate reason.
+The phrase, “cigars are just too expensive for young people!” rolls easily off the tongue.
+However, it’s a reason you don’t see more young adults smoking premium cigars, but it’s really not a legitimate reason.
 Premium cigars cost roughly the same as a cocktail out.
-Young adults often have a handful (or two) of alcoholic beverages on a night out.
-Young adults smoke other substances, some legal and some not so legal, that cost much more than a premium cigar.
-Young adults spend plenty of discretionary money on many product categories.
+And younger adults often have a handful (or two) of alcoholic beverages on a night out.
+They smoke other substances, some legal and some not so legal, that cost much more than a premium cigar.
+They also spend plenty of discretionary money on many product categories.
 Young adults often don’t have kids or mortgages.
-Cost isn’t the real reason young adults don’t smoke premium cigars.
+So, cost isn’t the real reason young adults don’t smoke premium cigars.

 Here’s the real reason you don’t see young adults at the cigar lounge: their friends aren’t there.
-It isn’t “cool” or if they were introduced to premium cigars they didn’t have a good initial experience (more on that later).
-The reality is most 20 somethings want to socialize with people their own age.
+It isn’t “cool,” or they didn’t have a good initial experience with premium cigars (more on that later).
+The reality is that most 20-somethings want to socialize with people their own age.
 Not people of their parents’ generation.
-The current situation is lounges aren’t full of young adults.
+The current situation is that lounges aren’t full of young adults.
 Could that change?
 Who knows?
-Maybe the answer is to look at the rise or growth of female cigar smokers.
-It’s kind of a chicken or egg thing.
+Maybe the answer is to look at the rise in female cigar smokers.
+It’s a chicken-or-egg thing.

 Who knows?
-Maybe things will change there will be more younger smokers.
+Things may change, and more young people will smoke.
 But even if things don’t change, soon enough this generation will get old(er) and start enjoying cigars anyway!

 Photo credit: Cigar Life Guy

-Editors’ Note: Cigars should only be enjoyed by those old enough to legally smoke.
+Editors’ Note: Cigars should only be enjoyed by those old enough to smoke legally.
 “Young” in this article refers to anyone 21-35.